 The report provides information on the amount of free disk space for VM guest OS.

 The report analyzes VM guest disks and displays their capacity, the amount of guest disk free space, shows disk space usage trends, and predicts how many days are left for a disk to reach the specified threshold.

-- Summary section provides an overview of analyzed VM guest disks, shows how many VMs will run out of disk resources sooner than other VMs, and shows average disk growth trends.
+- The Summary section provides an overview of analyzed VM guest disks, shows how many VMs will run out of disk resources sooner than other VMs, and shows average disk growth trends.

-- Disks to reach threshold first table displays a list of VMs that will run out of guest disk space sooner than other VMs.
+- The Disks to reach threshold first table displays a list of VMs that will run out of guest disk space sooner than other VMs.
 For each VM, the table shows guest disk capacity and the amount of free space left, daily disk growth trend and the number of days left before the occupied disk space will reach 90% and 100% of its capacity.

 If a value in the Days to reach 90% or Days to reach 100% column is highlighted with red, a disk will reach the specified threshold in less than 180 days.

-- Guest Disk Free Space (GB) section displays a list of all VMs included into the report and their guest disks.
+- The Guest Disk Free Space (GB) section displays a list of all VMs included into the report and their guest disks.
 The table details disk capacity, the amount of free and used space, trends for disk space usage growth, daily disk growth, and shows how many days are left until a disk reaches its limit.

-Click a VM in the Virtual Machine column to drill down to VM guest disk space usage details.
+Click a VM name in the Virtual Machine column to drill down to VM guest disk space usage details.